alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 * Lesser Restoration does nothing
 * Detect Poison and Disease gives a false negative
 * Greater Restoration suppresses it for 24 hours
 * A DC 20 Medicine and a DC 20 Arcana check (both are required) will identify the cause as chaotic parasitism.
 Cirit can also diagnose without a check.
-None of this changes what it can and can't do, but Cirit (who is more familiar with both Slaad and the current situation) will say that short of powerful high end magic (more powerful than even greater restoration) the best way t
+None of this changes what it can and can't do, but Cirit (who is more familiar with both Slaad and the current situation) will say that short of powerful high end magic (more powerful than even greater restoration) the best way to undo the infection is to kill creature that created the parasite - Ilren - as it is his magic that is making the the tadpole so resilient.